Martin Cruz Smith

-Martin Cruz Smith (born Martin William Smith; November 3, 1942 – July 11, 2025) was an American writer of mystery and suspense fiction, mostly in an international or historical setting.
+Martin William Smith (November 3, 1942 – July 11, 2025), known professionally as Martin Cruz Smith, was an American writer of mystery and suspense fiction, mostly in an international or historical setting.
 He was best known for his 11-book series featuring Russian investigator Arkady Renko, who was introduced in 1981 with Gorky Park and last appeared in Hotel Ukraine (2025).

 Early life and education

 Martin William Smith was born in Reading, Pennsylvania, to John Calhoun Smith, a jazz musician, and Louise Lopez, an American Indian of Pueblo descent, jazz singer, teacher, Amerindian rights militant, and Miss New Mexico 1939.
-Smith was educated at Germantown Academy, in Ft Washington, Pennsylvania, and at the University of Pennsylvania in Philadelphia.
+Smith was educated at Germantown Academy and at the University of Pennsylvania in Philadelphia.
 He received a Bachelor of Arts degree in creative writing in 1964.
 He was of partly Pueblo, Spanish, Senecú del Sur and Yaqui ancestry.